-Lochlan Bloom is a British novelist, screenwriter and short story writer.
+Lochlan Bloom is a British novelist and screenwriter and co-founder of Unsound Methods podcast.

 The Wave was one of three novels selected for the Publishing The Underground initiative funded by Arts Council England.

 He has written for BBC Radio, Philosophy Now, Slant Magazine, Litro Magazine, Porcelain Film, IronBox Films, The Metropolist, EIU, H+ Magazine, Palladium Magazine and Calliope, the official publication of the Writers’ Special Interest Group (SIG) of American Mensa, amongst others.

 He has also attended the invitation only SCENEinsiders event at the Gothenberg Film Festival and taken part in workshops from the Publishing Training Centre and Edinburgh Mediabase.

 As co-host of Unsound Methods podcast, he speaks regularly to leading authors of literary fiction about process, what makes fiction ‘real’ and the motivation to sit down in front of an empty page and make things up…